-Then they'll observe your child in different situations to see firsthand how they communicate and behave.
+Then they'll observe your child in different situations to see how they communicate and behave.

 Treatments can include:

 Social skills training.
-In groups or one-on-one sessions, therapists teach your child how to interact with others and express themselves in more appropriate ways.
-Social skills are often best learned by modeling after typical behavior.
+In groups or one-on-one sessions, therapists teach you or your child how to interact with others and express themselves in more appropriate ways.
+Social skills are often best learned by modeling typical behavior.

 Speech-language therapy.
-This helps improve your kid's communication skills.
-For example, they'll learn how to use a normal up-and-down pattern when they speak rather than a flat tone.
-They'll also get lessons on how to keep up a two-way conversation and understand social cues like hand gestures and eye contact.
+This helps improve communication skills.
+For example, you or your child will learn how to use a normal up-and-down pattern when speaking rather than a flat tone.
+This therapy can also help you learn to keep up a two-way conversation and understand social cues like hand gestures and eye contact.

 Cognitive behavioral therapy (CBT).
-It helps your child change their way of thinking, so they can better control their emotions and repetitive behaviors.
-They'll be able to get a handle on things like outbursts, meltdowns, and obsessions.
+It helps change thinking patterns, so you or your child can better control emotions and repetitive behaviors.
+This method helps you or your child get a handle on things like outbursts, meltdowns, and obsessions.

 Applied behavior analysis.
-It's a technique that encourages positive social and communication skills in your child -- and discourages behavior you'd rather not see.
-The therapist will use praise or other "positive reinforcement" to get results.
+This technique encourages positive social and communication skills and discourages behavior that isn't working.
+The therapist will use praise or other "positive reinforcement" to encourage results.

 - Selective serotonin reuptake inhibitors (SSRIs)